< Back to W&A Nottingham Selective Licensing Hub

 Walton & Allen can help you.
 We have experience of Selective Licensing requirements as we have helped Landlords get licences within the Ashfield District Council area in North Nottinghamshire.
-As of 31st OCtober 2018 we have submitted 265 applications to the City Council on behalf of our Landlord clients.
+As of the time of writing we have submitted over 350 applications to the City Council on behalf of our Landlord clients.

 - Learn the requirements of getting a licence

 - Learn the steps you need to take to retain the licence

 - Have the opportunity to ask any questions about the scheme